rafaelriciardi/udacity-mle-project-1/README.md

 ## Project Description

 In this project, you will implement your learnings to identify credit card customers that are most likely to churn.
 The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
-The package will also have the flexibility of being run interactively or from the command-line interface (CLI).
+The package will also have the flexibility of being run interactively or from the command-line interfaceCLI.

 ## Running Files